guptaRishabh3128-git/myFirstRepository/README.md

-This is mu first repository for a new open source project
+This is my first repository for a new open source project